digidem/mapeo-mobile/README.md

 - Execute `npm run build-rnnodeapp` to compile the Node.js background project.
 It should create the folder `./rnnodeapp`
 - `npm run android` will compile the Android/Java project and install the APK on the USB-connected device
+- **IMPORTANT: rnnodeapp changes:** If you change any code within `./rnnodeapp` you will need to re-run `npm run build-rnnodeapp` **AND** at least quit and re-run `npm run android` and if the app is still not updating, uninstall it and re-install.

 #### Before commit (or in your editor config)